The Grand National is one of the most eagerly anticipated events in the British sporting calendar.

 Bookmakers will promote the race across their network of shops and online, while other sport and affiliate websites will carry advertisements and feature articles.
 Social media will also play a major part in the marketing process.

-Aintree ramps up its online activities both before and during the race, with Facebook, Twitter and Instagram amongst the platforms used.
+Aintree ramps up its online activities both before and during the race, with Facebook, Twitter, and Instagram amongst the platforms used.

 The National has also had its fair share of TV marketing in recent years, from ‘Come Dine With Me’ charity specials on Channel 4 to prime time television advertising spots aimed at increasing viewership even further.
+This shows how important TV marketing can be, so to help reach the intended viewers needed, the use of connected tv advertising is one way that advertisers can compile data and target the audience that they desire to raise viewership numbers.

-ITV took over the broadcasting rights in 2017, agreeing a four-year £30 million deal for the Cheltenham Festival, Grand National, the Derby and Royal Ascot.
+ITV took over the broadcasting rights in 2017, agreeing to a four-year £30 million deal for the Cheltenham Festival, Grand National, the Derby and Royal Ascot.

 The broadcasting company stands to make a huge amount of revenue in advertising throughout the course of that contract.